wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                October 2016

+   that NSEC range (for the TTL).
+If a new name is added to the zone during this interval the resolver will not know this.

    We believe this recommendation can be relaxed because, in the absense of this technique, a lookup for the exact name could have come in